Beyond Frosting » Recipes » Desserts » Cupcakes » Easy Vanilla Cupcakes

 A vanilla cupcake with vanilla frosting and sprinkles

-Thousands of readers have made these cupcakes and loved the dense, sponge-like texture.
-These cupcakes stay moist for several days and they’re packed with vanilla flavor.
+Thousands of readers have made these vanilla cupcakes and loved the dense, sponge-like texture.
+These cupcakes stay moist for several days, and they’re packed with vanilla flavor.
+I topped these with classic vanilla buttercream; you can’t go wrong with that combination.

-Why is This Recipe So Good?
+Why is This Vanilla Cupcakes Recipe So Good?

 Everyone’s opinion of what a vanilla cupcake should be is very different.
 Readers love this recipe because it’s truly moist, a little dense, and not too sweet.
 They stay fresh for several days after baking.

-• 10 Minutes to prepare: This recipe uses oil, so it comes together very quickly.
+• 10 minutes to prepare.
+This recipe uses oil, so it comes together very quickly.
 Oil makes the crumb and texture a bit more tender and tighter.

-• Plenty of flavor: This recipe calls for a whole tablespoon of vanilla extract.
+• Plenty of flavor.
+This recipe calls for a whole tablespoon of vanilla extract.
 Be sure you get a high-quality vanilla for the best results

-• They’re super moist: The sour cream in this recipe is a non negotiable for me.
+• They’re super moist.
+The sour cream in this recipe is a non-negotiable for me.
 It’s really what keeps these soft and tender for several days.

 A white cupcake with a bite missing frosted with vanilla buttercream